paradigmxyz/reth/book/stages/README.md

 ## HeadersStage

 The `HeadersStage` is responsible for syncing the block headers, validating the header integrity and writing the headers to the database.
 When the `execute()` function is called, the head of the chain is updated to the most recent block height previously executed by the stage.
-Additionally, the node status is updated with the most recent block height, hash and total difficulty.
+At this point, the node status is also updated with the most recent block height, hash and total difficulty.
 These values are used during any new eth/65 handshakes.
 After updating the head, a stream is established with other peers in the network to sync the missing chain headers between the most recent state stored in the database and the chain tip.
 This stage relies on the stream to return the headers in descending order staring from the chain tip down to the latest block in the database.

 Each value produced from the stream is a `Vec<SealedHeader>`.